paduagroup/clandpol/README.md

  <img src="https://render.githubusercontent.com/render/math?math=k_{ij} = \bigg (1 %2B c_0 r_{ij}^2 \frac{ Q_i^2}{\alpha_i}  %2B   c_1 \frac{\mu_i^2}{\alpha_i} \bigg )^{-1}">

-the values should be specified in the input files for the script.
+the values of which should be specified in the input files for the script.
 The i-i Lennard-Jones coefficients for this fragment will not be modified.

 ### Example 2.
 Protic ionic liquid (or other strongly H-bonded systems)